pollination/pollination-docs/Pollination-apps/visualize-rhino.md

 # Visualize a model with the data in Rhino

-In [this](visualize-web.md) step, we visualized the visualization output of a daylight-factor study in the web app.
-Now, we will see how we can visualize the same in the Rhino environment.
+In [this](https://docs.pollination.cloud/user-manual/pollination-apps/download-output) section, we downloaded the visualization output of a daylight-factor study in the web app.
+Now, we will see how we can download the "result" output and visualize it in Rhino.

 ## Data needed for this visualization

-Using the steps mentioned in [here](download-output.md), download the "results" output of the daylight-factor study instead of the "visualization" output.
+Using the steps mentioned [here](https://docs.pollination.cloud/user-manual/pollination-apps/download-output), download the "results" output of the daylight-factor study instead of the "visualization" output.

 ![](../.gitbook/assets/pollination-apps/output_results.png)